 Photography by Dubi Roman

-Riham Musa is a law student living in Tulkarm in the West Bank.
+Riham Musa is a lawyer living in Tulkarm in the West Bank.
 At the age of 15, she was shot in the stomach by an Israeli soldier as she approached a checkpoint armed with a kitchen knife.
+More information can be found at: www.combatantsforpeace.org.

 One day, when I was 15, I started chatting to a group of friends about the occupation and about suicide bombings.
 We all agreed with suicide bombings as a means of resistance, but none of the others would ever have done it.
 However, I told my friends that I was thinking of becoming a suicide bomber.
 I was feeling desperate.
 The life we were living, the economic situation, our education – it was all terrible; we would often be prevented from getting to school for days at a time.
 All around me I saw young people getting killed.
 Our whole lives were ruled by the Intifada.
 It was a culture of violence and there was no escaping it.
 We tried to find something else to talk about, but there wasn’t anything.
 How can girls get together in Tulkarm and talk about make-up and fashion?